featherweight-design/component-library/CONTRIBUTING.md

 - Run `yarn release` to update the package version and `CHANGELOG.md`
 - Push your changes to GitHub and open a new PR
 - Fill out any relevant sections in the PR Template and remove those that are unused
-- Run through the "Sanity Checks"
+- Run through the **"Sanity Checks"**
 - GitHub will randomly assign someone to review your PR, but you are welcome to select additional reviewers

 ### Receiving Feedback

-- Feedback is non-objective and in the best interest of the application
+- Feedback is non-objective and in the best interest of the library
 - Comments are meant to foster dialog, you are free to communicate your thought process and explain any reasoning to reach a joint decision
 - When changes are requested, implement them to the best of your ability
 - If you have questions, reach out to whomever requested changes or in Slack